SpartnerNL/laravel-excel-docs/3.1/architecture/objects.md

 ## Hooks

 In more complex cases you might want to hook into certain moments of the read/write process.
 This can be done by using Events.
-For register these events in your import/export object, you need to implement the `Maatwebsite\Excel\Concerns\WithEvents` concern.
+To register these events in your import/export object, you need to implement the `Maatwebsite\Excel\Concerns\WithEvents` concern.

 ```php
 namespace App\Exports;